|

 The scientific theory of the origin of Uluru and Kata Tjuta, which is clearly articulated next to the aboriginal explanation, is that the two rocks were formed in the runoff plain of the mountains to the north many millions of years ago.
 The two formations have different compositions, because they are the result of the run off of different parts of the mountains.
 Uluru is a solid sedimentary rock, while Kata Tjuta is made of a composite rock, many pieces of which have fallen off making hiking more challenging.
 When the two were geologically lifted, the Kata Tjuta lifted straight up and has since been weathered, while only a small section of the rock that makes up Uluru is above ground, and that section was folded and currently sits perpendicularly to the way it was formed.
 This is why you can see vertical striations in many of Yannis' photos.
 They say that Uluru extends for five kilometers underground!

-Our friends the Knoxes traveled around Australia in the nineties,
+Our friends the Knoxes traveled around Australia in the nineties, and we think they left us this little message in the sunset viewing parking lot at Uluru!>>

 The aboriginals ask that you don't climb Uluru, but we did not have to decide whether or not to climb, because the wind and heat closed the climb the entire time we were there.
 Here is the start of the climb.